dav-par/eng114_DevOps/Documentation/docs/terminal.md

     - 1 - execute
 - Add the sum of the numbers of the permissions you want to grant e.g 7 (4 + 2 + 1)
 - Read, write, execute is 6 (4 + 2 + 1)
-- Complete permissions are given as a three digit number
+- Complete permissions are given as a three-digit number
 - Each digit corresponds to a context (owner, group, other)
     - e.g chmod 764 file1 (user = rwx, group = rw and others = read on file1)
     - chmod 700 file1 (user = rwx)
     - chmod 640 file1 (user = rw, group = r)
 - https://linuxhandbook.com/chmod-calculator/

-## Enviroment variables in linux
+## Environment variables in linux
 - A variable is a way to refer to a stored value or object is some code.
-- You can make tempoary or persistantant variables
+- You can make temporary or persistent variables
-- `export MY_NAME=DAVID` will make a temp variable unless saved in profile or the .bashrc file
+- `export MY_NAME=DAVID` will make a temp variable unless saved in the profile or the .bashrc file
 - `echo $MY_NAME` will show it
-- most enviroments have lots of premade variavbles which you can see using `env`
+- most environments have lots of premade variables which you can see using `env`
 - you can see a specific one by typing `printenv MY_NAME`

-## How to make enviroment variable persistant
+## How to make environment variable persistent
-- `sudo nano .bashrc`
+- `sudo echo "export MY_NAME=David" >> /home/ubuntu/.bashrc`
-- `export MY_NAME=DAVID`
-- `restart machine`
 - `source ~/.bashrc`